Skip to content

 \[ d[k] = {k_{d}\over(\tau + dt)}(e[k] - e[k-1]) + {\tau\over(\tau + dt)}d[k-1] \]

-If the parameter option proc_pid_use_derivative_on_measurement is set to true, then the derivative term is computed based on the measurement:
+If the parameter option proc_pid_use_derivative_on_measurement is set to true, then the derivative term is computed based on the measurement (feedback):

 \[ d[k] = {k_{d}\over(\tau + dt)}(y[k-1] - y[k]) + {\tau\over(\tau + dt)}d[k-1] \]